isomerpages/sndgo-corp/media-hub/press-releases/_posts/2020-03-31-post-singpass-mobile-hits-one-million-users.md

 ---
 layout: post
 title: SingPass Mobile Hits One Million Users
 permalink: /media-hub/press-releases/singpass-mobile-hits-one-million-users
 ---
+## SingPass Mobile Hits One Million Users

+**31 Mar 2020**

 98 per cent of all 2FA transactions done via SingPass Mobile or SMS 2FA OneKey token to be decommissioned in 2021